MARI0Fernandez/UNISAVE_Project/README.md

     * _Output_: Table with the budgets and return to the main page.

-3. **Earn some money into a category**.
+3. **Enter some money into a category**.
 For this function, the user will be able to enter an  amount of money into a specific category.
 The program will show firstly a table with the budgets the user has, so he can see them.

     * _User inputs_: Amount of money to enter and in which category the user wants to put it.
     * _Outputs_: Table with the new budgets, a message confirming the deposit of money.
 The program will ask again if the user wants to enter more money, if not he will return to the main page.